 “For years HTP and I raced against each other, which is how we got to know each other very well,” the 2013 24 hours of the Nürburgring winner says.
 “Usually we’re each other’s biggest rivals for the win, so this looked like a great collaboration to us.

-The popular racer saw his greatest moment in the Eifel two years ago, when he took the win in the legendary 24 hours, racing the Mercedes-Benz SLS AMG GT3 of Black Falcon.
+The successful racer saw his greatest moment in the Eifel two years ago when he took the win in the legendary Nürburgring 24 Hours racing the Black Falcon Mercedes-Benz SLS AMG GT3.
 While the AMG-built SLS is still one of the cars to beat, for Bleekemolen, the switch to another brand is a chance worth taking.